Last updated August 25, 2016

 1. General Conduct Standards

-Flagrant disrespect for persons, flouting of common standards of decency, behavior unbecoming of a Middlebury student, or continued behavior that demonstrates contempt for the generally accepted values of the intellectual community is prohibited.
+Behavior that violates common standards of decency, fails to comply with community laws or statutes, or demonstrates contempt for the generally accepted values of the intellectual community is prohibited.

-Any disruption of the educational function of the College is prohibited.
+Any disruption of Middlebury’s educational function is prohibited.

 3. Respect for Persons

-The College expects all members of the College community to respect the dignity, freedom, and rights of others.
-Violence in word or deed against another; incitement or provocation to violence; negligent or reckless use of physical force; conduct that may reasonably be expected to exploit or coerce another; prevention of another's free expression of ideas by intimidation, abuse, or physical force; defamation; violation of another's privacy; unauthorized entry and, specifically, uninvited hostile presence in another's room or office, are prohibited.
+Middlebury expects all members of the Middlebury community to respect the dignity, freedom, and rights of others.
+Violence in word or deed against another; incitement or provocation to violence; negligent or reckless use of physical force; conduct that may reasonably be expected to exploit or coerce; prevention of another's ability to communicate or move freely; defamation; violation of another's privacy; unauthorized entry and/or uninvited or unwanted presence in another’s room or office, are prohibited.

 4. Respect for Property